cAxis7/Grocery_App/README.md

 # Grocery_App

-#This is a clone variation of the code implemented by Atif Pervaiz on youtube

 #The code is not intended for monetary purposes just to practice android studio

 #This project is grocery store app sample where user can request projects and seller can add products to a firebase database